-The plant has a paved haul road connecting the plant to the monofill site.
+The plant has paved and unpaved haul roads connecting the plant to the monofill site.
 Enclosed haul trucks utilize the paved haul road to transport CCR materials to the monofill.
 The plant utilizes a street sweeper on a daily basis to clean the haul road when CCR is being hauled to the monofill.
 Water trucks are used as necessary on any unpaved haul roads to prevent fugitive dust from becoming airborne.
 If water trucks are not adequate for mitigating fugitive dust, chemical dust suppressant is sprayed on any unpaved haul roads.